 How Can I Increase My BMR After Dieting?

 Typically when we lose weight, our BMR goes down.
-So the results come not as fast anymore.
-Sometimes even we can easily regain the weight back up.
+So the results are not as fast anymore.
+Sometimes even we can easily regain the weight.

 The easiest way to increase BMR after dieting is to maintain your lean body mass (strength training and protein intake) and alternate your low-calorie days with high-calorie days (calorie cycling).